 Both The Chestnuts and Culls Cottage are Cotswold Stone heritage cottages in conservation areas – as such they need and deserve preserving for future generations to enjoy.
-We thought you might like to see some pictures of the cottages before we owned them and we also wanted to tell you about some exciting developments of both of our cottages in the future.
+We thought you might like to see some pictures of the cottages before we owned them and we also wanted to tell you about some exciting developments at both of our cottages in the future.

 As it suggests The Chestnuts was named after The Chestnut tree that stood next to it.
 You can see the tree on the right in this lovely old photograph.
+Sadly it is no longer there, but Chestnuts trees can be found around the village and especially by the Ford.

 It remained a small workman’s cottage for many centuries.